PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Experiments

 \myparagraph{Simulation details.} For computational efficiency, we segment the background and keep only foreground object particles for simulation.
 In our experiments, the foreground object contains around $50$ to $300$ thousand 3D Gaussian particles.
 We then discretize the foreground into a $64^3$ grid.
 The number of driving particles are $10$ to $50$ times fewer than the number of 3D Gaussian particles, determined by maintaining an average of at least eight particles per occupied voxel.
 For accurate motion, we use $768$ sub-steps between successive video frames, corresponding to a duration of $4.34 \times 10^{-5}$ second for each sub-step.
 To address the high memory consumption from large number of steps, we apply simulation state checkpointing and re-computation during gradient back-propagation.
 We add Dirichlet boundary conditions for stationary grid cells.
 We fill the internal volumes of certain solid objects to enhance simulation realism~\cite{physgaussianxie2023}.

 \myparagraph{Generating reference videos. } We render a 3D object with its background from a viewpoint, and then we use Stable Video Diffusion \cite{svdblattmann2023} to animate this rendered image and generate fourteen video frames.
 We use a small motion bucket number~\cite{svdblattmann2023} (e.g., 5 or 8) so that the generated video contains mostly object motion and little camera motion.
-We specifically use rendered images rather than Gaussians' training images for the video generation, because we might not have access to training images (e.g., the 3D Gaussians are generated from text-to-3D models).
+We use rendered images for the video generation, so that our approach can also be used for generated scenes.
 Also, rendering images directly from 3D Gaussians simplifies later optimization.
-While not necessary, in our experiments, we choose a viewpoint from the original 3D Gaussian's training set.